Survival (TV series): Notable films

-One of the most extraordinary episodes in Survival’s history took place in 1982 on the island of South Georgia when film-maker Cindy Buxton (a daughter of Aubrey) and assistant Annie Price were caught up in the Falklands War.
+One of the most extraordinary episodes in Survival’s history took place in 1982 on the island of South Georgia when filmmaker Cindy Buxton (a daughter of Aubrey) and assistant Annie Price were caught up in the Falklands War.
 The women were filming penguins when the island was invaded, and although Argentine troops never reached their remote location in St Andrew's Bay, the pair were cut off for almost a month until being rescued by a helicopter from HMS Endurance.
-Cindy and Annie, who had flown a union jack on a makeshift flagpole at their camp, found a heroes’ welcome awaiting them when they returned to the UK.
+Cindy and Annie, who had flown a Union Jack on a makeshift flagpole at their camp, found a heroes’ welcome awaiting them when they returned to the UK.
 Their adventures were featured alongside the wildlife in a one-hour film Stranded on South Georgia and they subsequently recounted their experiences in a book Survival: South Atlantic.
 The programme was re-titled King Penguin: Stranded Beyond the Falklands in the US where it was narrated by Orson Welles and received an Emmy Award nomination in 1983.